Explore the default project

 Close the

-file to continue.
+dfx.jsonfile to continue.

 Review the default program code

-New projects always include a template main.mo
+New projects always include a template main.mo source code file.

 You can edit this file to include your own code to speed up the development cycle.

-template file as a starting point for creating simple program using the Motoko programming language.
+Let’s take a look at the sample program in the default main.mo template file as a starting point for creating simple program using the Motoko programming language.

 To review the default sample program for your project: